claudiofepereira/nocaptchaai-selenium/README.md

 hcaptcha solver using nocaptchaAI.com API.

 ## Example
-An example can be found in the `examples` folder.
+An example can be found in the nopecha_solver_example.py file.